Milk Spray Dryers

 The dairy spray drying process begins with liquid milk, skim milk, whole milk, fat-filled milk, buttermilk, whey or other dairy liquids.
 When milk arrives at the factory it is normally tested for temperature, hygiene, antibiotics, water addition and signs of adulteration before acceptance.

 Accepted milk is held in silo storage at chilled temperature, typically below 7°C and often below 5°C. Raw whole milk varies in fat and solids-not-fat content, so accurate standardisation, yield calculation and solids accounting are essential for any high-volume powder plant.
+A small variation of 0.1% in protein or moisture can have a surprisingly large effect on annual powder yield and profitability – our dairy yield savings calculator and feasibility and business planning support help you test the numbers before committing capital.

 Before spray drying, milk may be separated into cream and skimmed milk to enable fat standardisation.
 High-volume manufacturers often automate fat standardisation using inline systems that dose cream back into skim to achieve the required composition.
 In some plants, solids-not-fat standardisation is also used to improve consistency and yield control.